nidhaloff/igel/README.rst

         split:  # split options
-            test_size: 0.2  # 0.2 means 20% for the test data, so 80% are automatically for training
+            test_size: 0.2  #[float] -> 0.2 means 20% for the test data, so 80% are automatically for training
-            shuffle: True   # whether to shuffle the data before/while splitting
+            shuffle: true   # [bool] -> whether to shuffle the data before/while splitting
-            stratify: None  # If not None, data is split in a stratified fashion, using this as the class labels.
+            stratify: None  # [list, None] -> If not None, data is split in a stratified fashion, using this as the class labels.

         preprocess: # preprocessing options
-            missing_values: mean    # other possible values: [drop, median, most_frequent, constant] check the docs for more
+            missing_values: mean    # [str] -> other possible values: [drop, median, most_frequent, constant] check the docs for more
             encoding:
-                type: oneHotEncoding  # other possible values: [labelEncoding]
+                type: oneHotEncoding  # [str] -> other possible values: [labelEncoding]
             scale:  # scaling options
-                method: standard    # standardization will scale values to have a 0 mean and 1 standard deviation  | you can also try minmax
+                method: standard    # [str] -> standardization will scale values to have a 0 mean and 1 standard deviation  | you can also try minmax
-                target: inputs  # scale inputs. | other possible values: [outputs, all] # if you choose all then all values in the dataset will be scaled
+                target: inputs  # [str] -> scale inputs. | other possible values: [outputs, all] # if you choose all then all values in the dataset will be scaled

     # model definition
     model:
-        type: classification    # type of the problem you want to solve. | possible values: [regression, classification, clustering]
+        type: classification    # [str] -> type of the problem you want to solve. | possible values: [regression, classification, clustering]
-        algorithm: NeuralNetwork    # which algorithm you want to use. | type igel algorithms in the Terminal to know more
+        algorithm: NeuralNetwork    # [str (notice the pascal case)] -> which algorithm you want to use. | type igel algorithms in the Terminal to know more
-        arguments: default          # model arguments: you can check the available arguments for each model by running igel help in your terminal
+        arguments:          # model arguments: you can check the available arguments for each model by running igel help in your terminal
-        use_cv_estimator: false     # if this is true, the CV class of the specific model will be used if it is supported
+        use_cv_estimator: false     # [bool] -> if this is true, the CV class of the specific model will be used if it is supported
         cross_validate:
-            cv: # number of kfold (default 5)
+            cv: # [int] -> number of kfold (default 5)
-            n_jobs:   # The number of CPUs to use to do the computation (default None)
+            n_jobs:   # [signed int] -> The number of CPUs to use to do the computation (default None)
-            verbose: # The verbosity level. (default 0)
+            verbose: # [int] -> The verbosity level. (default 0)

     # target you want to predict
-    target:
+    target:  # list of strings: basically put here the column(s), you want to predict that exist in your csv dataset
         - put the target you want to predict here
         - you can assign many target if you are making a multioutput prediction

-Detailed Overview
+Read Data Options
 ------------------

-A detailed overview of the configurations you can provide in the yaml (or json) file is given below:
+A detailed overview of the configurations you can provide in the yaml (or json) file is given below.

-- Dataset Configuration
+Notice that you will certainly not need all the configuration values for the dataset.

 .. list-table:: Dataset Configuration
    :widths: 25 25 50